ActiveCampaign/smtp-field-manual/README.md

 # 📒 SMTP Field Manual

-The SMTP Field Manual is a collection of raw STMP server responses from major email service providers and spam filter services.
+The SMTP Field Manual is a collection of raw SMTP server responses from major email service providers and spam filter services.

 Check out the ["Why" page](https://smtpfieldmanual.com/why) for more details.